zwbetz-gh/zwbetz/content/blog/attention-is-my-most-valuable-asset-for-productivity-as-a-software-developer/index.md

 **Make my place of work tidy.** My office is a spare bedroom.
 There's no tv to distract.
 There's a desk, chair, laptop, laptop stand, keyboard, mouse, and mouse pad.
 There's a window, which lets enough light in so that I don't feel like I'm missing a beautiful day, but not too much light to cause screen glare.
 If I need to work with paper, it's immediately filed somewhere when done.

 **Make my smart phone dumb.** My phone has all notifications disabled, except for calls and text messages.
 Well, and National Hurricane Center alerts, since I live in Louisiana.
-Unless you're my wife, you know that I don't respond to text messages immediately, that's just how it is.
+Unless you're my wife, you know that I don't respond to text messages quickly, that's just how it is.
 I disabled my social media accounts some time ago.
 But if you have them, turning off notifications should help curve the urge to compulsively check them.

 **Be an OS minimalist.** Apps I use less commonly are a keypress combo away.
 Given this, my dock has only the apps I use on a daily basis: